Andrew Romine

-Career
+Playing career

 Amateur

 Romine attended Trabuco Hills High School in Mission Viejo, California.
 He was drafted by the Philadelphia Phillies in the 36th round of the 2004 Major League Baseball Draft, but he opted to attend Arizona State University, where he played for the Arizona State Sun Devils baseball team.
 In 2006, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
 Romine was drafted out of Arizona State by the Los Angeles Angels of Anaheim in the fifth round of the 2007 Major League Baseball Draft.

 Los Angeles Angels of Anaheim

-In 2008 he led the entire Angels' organization and the Midwest League with 62 stolen bases.
+In 2008 he led the entire Angels organization and the Midwest League with 62 stolen bases.
 In 2010 he was named to the Texas League All Star Team.
 Romine was promoted to the Angels on September 24, 2010, making his major league debut that day.
 He played four games with the Angels during the rest of the season, batting 1-for-11 (.091) and getting his first major league hit on September 26.

 Romine was called up to the majors again on June 12, 2011, after an injury sidelined Alberto Callaspo.
 Romine saw action in 10 games with the Angels and batted .125 with a stolen base.
 During the 2012 season, Romine appeared in 12 games with the Angels.
 He posted a .412 batting average (7-for-17) and tallied his first career RBI and a stolen base.

 In 2013, Romine saw increased playing time with the Angels, playing in 47 games.
 He averaged .259/.308/.287 in 108 at-bats, with 10 RBIs and three doubles, his first big league extra-base hits, and one stolen base.

 Detroit Tigers

 On March 21, 2014, Romine was traded to the Detroit Tigers in exchange for left-handed pitcher José Álvarez.
 On May 23, Romine hit his first major-league career home run, in a game against the Texas Rangers.
 On August 22, Romine made his first major-league pitching appearance, in the eighth inning of a 20–6 loss to the Minnesota Twins.
 Romine allowed three runs on four hits, including back-to-back home runs.
-In a career-high 251 at-bats, Romine hit .227/.279/.275 on the season, with 2 home runs and 12 RBIs, while stealing 12 bases in 14 attempts.
+In a career-high 251 at-bats, Romine hit .227/.279/.275 on the season, with two home runs and 12 RBIs, while stealing 12 bases in 14 attempts.

 On April 29, 2015, Romine made just his second start of the 2015 season and went 4-for-4 in a game against the Minnesota Twins.
 It was his first career four-hit game.
 Romine appeared in a career-high 109 games for Detroit in 2015, though many of his appearances were as a late-inning defensive replacement or pinch runner.
 He batted .255/.307/.315 with 2 home runs and 15 RBIs in 184 at-bats, and had 10 stolen bases.

 On January 14, 2016, the Tigers avoided arbitration with Romine, agreeing on a one-year, $900,000 contract.